Noble-Lab/casanovo/docs/getting_started.md

 Be sure to retype in the activation command into your terminal when you reopen anaconda and want to use Casanovo.
 ```

-### *Optional:* Install PyTorch
+### *Optional:* Install PyTorch manually

+Casanovo employs the PyTorch machine learning framework, which by default will be installed automatically along with the other dependencies.
-If you have a graphics processing unit (GPU) that you want Casanovo to use, we recommend installing PyTorch manually.
+However, if you have a graphics processing unit (GPU) that you want Casanovo to use, we recommend installing PyTorch manually.
-This will ensure that the version of PyTorch used by Casanovo will be compatible with your CPU.
+This will ensure that the version of PyTorch used by Casanovo will be compatible with your GPU.
 For installation instructions, see the [PyTorch documentation](https://pytorch.org/get-started/locally/#start-locally)

 ### Install Casanovo